-- infection (usually prevented if the skin is cleaned before the needle is inserted)
+- infection, which is usually prevented if the skin is cleaned before the needle is inserted

-- excessive bleeding (bleeding for a long period after the test may indicate a more serious bleeding condition and should be reported to your doctor)
+- excessive bleeding for a long period after the test may indicate a more serious bleeding condition and should be reported to a doctor

 Abnormal test results may indicate a serious medical condition, such as kidney disease, diabetes, or lung disease.

 A high BUN level may indicate kidney disease.
 Other possible causes include congestive heart failure or hypovolemic shock.

 This can increase your BUN, as can bleeding.
 A low BUN level may be due to insufficient protein in your diet.
 It may also occur in people who are pregnant or those with a small body type.